pvasek/kudu-wiki/Configurable-settings.md

 Note: this is support as an Azure App Setting, but not in the .deployment file.

+### Don't touch web.config at the end of the deployment

+By default, it gets touched.
+Sometimes, it's sub-optimal as it can causes an unnecessary restart.
+To avoid it, set:

+    SCM_TOUCH_WEBCONFIG_AFTER_DEPLOYMENT=0

 ### Customize post deployment action directory

 After deployment, Kudu will execute, if exists, `postdeployment` script under /site/deployments/tools directory.
 To customize to different directory, one can set the following setting.